-Furthermore, due to the ski’s construction (which will be scrutinised in a moment) they are predictable in any conditions, flows well, has extreme manoeuvrability, is inordinately versatile and carves easily on groomed pistes.
+Furthermore, due to the ski’s construction (which will be scrutinized in a moment) they are predictable in any conditions, flows well, has extreme maneuverability, is inordinately versatile and carves easily on groomed pistes.

 These characteristics fuse together to create a ski which the user can throw from piste to off-piste and notice very little difference in the ski’s performance.
 The Annex 98 is ideal for skiers who have outgrown the world of hire-skis and want a ski that can do everything sufficiently.

-The only negative I noticed is when the Annex 98 is at high speed they became as floppy and bendable as a clown shoe, please bear in mind, I am a racer and am acclimatised to my Dynastar Omerglass Ti.
-The K2 Annex 98 is not suitable for anyone who plans on travelling above 60km/h and, in reality; freestylers should steer clear of these ones, as they are not designed for completing any serious tricks.
+The only negative I noticed is when Annex 98 is at high speed they became as floppy and bendable as a clown shoe, please bear in mind, I am a racer and am acclimatized to my Dynastar Omerglass Ti.
+The K2 Annex 98 is not suitable for anyone who plans on traveling above 60km/h and, in reality; freestylers should steer clear of these ones, as they are not designed for completing any serious tricks.